awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    CALL mysql.rds_set_master_auto_position(1);
    ```

-## Disabling GTID\-Based Replication for an Amazon RDS MySQL DB Instance with Read Replicas<a name="mysql-replication-gtid.disabling"></a>
+## Disabling GTID\-Based Replication for an RDS MySQL DB Instance with Read Replicas<a name="mysql-replication-gtid.disabling"></a>

-You can disable GTID\-based replication for an Amazon RDS MySQL DB instance with Read Replicas\.
+You can disable GTID\-based replication for an RDS MySQL DB instance with Read Replicas\.

 **To disable GTID\-based replication for an RDS MySQL DB instance with Read Replicas**